Bayern news: Lewandowski makes history as he becomes Bundesliga's highest-scoring foreign player | Goal.com

 That gave the opportunity to the Bayern forward to move ahead as he lined up against Wolfsburg, with Lewandowski scoring his side's second of the game after Serge Gnabry had put them in front.

-Of his total of 196 Bundesliga goals, the 30-year-old has scored 122 of them for Bayern, with the other 74 coming during his spell with Dortmund between 2010 and 2014.
+Of his total of 196 Bundesliga goals, the 30-year-old has scored 122 of them for Bayern, while the other 74 came during his spell with Dortmund between 2010 and 2014.

+Lewandowski and Pizarro are way out in front as the Bundesliga's highest foreign scorers, with Brazilian Giovane Elber some way behind in third spot with a total of 133 goals.

+Vedad Ibisevic sits in fourth having amassed 118 goals for four different clubs over his career in Germany, including Alemannia Aachen, Hoffenheim, Stuttgart and his current club Hertha Berlin.

 More to follow...